severdia/shakespeare-obsidian/scripts_source/markdown/As You Like It/Act 3, Scene 2.md

 ==188==What were his marks?

 **ROS.**
 ==189==A lean cheek, which you have not; a blue eye and sunken, which you have not; an unquestionable spirit, which you have not; a beard neglected, which you have not (but I pardon you for that, for simply your having in beard is a younger brother’s revenue); then your hose should be ungarter’d, your bonnet unbanded, your sleeve unbutton’d, your shoe untied, and every thing about you demonstrating a careless desolation.
-But you are no such man; you are rather point-device in your accoustrements, as loving yourself, than seeming the lover of any other.
+But you are no such man; you are rather point-device in your accoutrements, as loving yourself, than seeming the lover of any other.

 **ORL.**
 ==190==Fair youth, I would I could make thee believe I love.